National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016

 |Step 3:||Post your completed applications forms to:

-It is your responsibility to compile all your documents and send them directly to the ISA (you should not hand your application forms to anyone else).
+It is your responsibility to compile all your documents and send them directly to Irish Sailing (you should not hand your application forms to anyone else).

 |Step 4:||Keep an eye on your emails.